-We have confirmed that the financial transactions of The Business Board are included in the statement of accounts of the Authority.
+We performed a number of substantive audit procedures and have confirmed that the financial transactions of The Business Board are included correctly in the statement of accounts of the Authority.
 We have no matters to report.

 INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF CAMBRIDGESHIRE & PETERBOROUGH COMBINED AUTHORITY